tsuru/now/README.md

     * Docker node
     * Load balancer node
 * A web UI to automatically run it on EC2 instances

+Note: This scripts works only on Debian or Ubuntu distros, isn't supported to run on CentOS/RHEL.

 ## Running